DBCobra/CobraVerifier/reproduce_results.md

     $ sudo apt-get install z3
     $ pip install z3-solver

-#### Step 4: deploy baselines
+### Step 4: deploy baselines

-Next we need to deploy these baselines and convert histories into the formats that these baselines can consume:
+Finally, we deploy these baselines and convert histories into the formats that these baselines can consume:

 	$ cd $COBRA_HOME/CobraVerifier/bsl/
     $ ./deploy_gen.sh ../../CobraLogs/bsl/

-Note that this deployment procedure can take a while (tens of mins) because coverting histories to some format (DIMACS, a CNF format) is slow; it also may consume substantial disk space (tens of GB).
+Note that the deployment may take a while (tens of minutes) because coverting histories to some format (DIMACS, a CNF format) is slow; also, the DIMACS file may consume substantial disk space (several to tens of GB) for workloads larger than 500 transactions.

 Troubleshooting